DerekMRoberts/VertexJointTracker/README.md

   Make sure that the right interpreter is selected.
 It should say "MEL" next to it.
 The command window interpreter can also be switched to Python.

-## Understanding Basic Maya Command Plug-in Structure
+## Understanding Maya Command Plug-in Structure
 - [Command Plug-in Overview](https://help.autodesk.com/view/MAYAUL/2019/ENU/?guid=Maya_SDK_MERGED_Command_plug_ins_html)

 This should help you understand functions such as `initializePlugin()`, `uninitializePlugin()`, `cmdSyntax()`, `parseArgs`, `creator()` as well as some other Maya plug-in essential knowledge.